w3c/link-checker/README.md

 - Ville Skyttä <ville.skytta@iki.fi>
 - W3C QA-dev Team <public-qa-dev@w3.org>

-Copyright (C) 1994-2015 World Wide Web Consortium, (Massachusetts Institute of Technology, European Research Consortium for Informatics and Mathematics, Keio University).
+Copyright (C) 1994-2023 World Wide Web Consortium Inc.
 All Rights Reserved.
 This work is distributed under the [W3C Software License](http://www.w3.org/Consortium/Legal/2015/copyright-software-and-document) in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.